MarkGaretz/ATOM-Matrix-Tally-Light/README.md

 For the primary information on how to upload the code to the ATOM Matrix, follow the directions provided by Guido Visser in the original project.
 His original readme is provided here, or you can check out https://github.com/guido-visser/vMix-M5Stick-Tally-Light.
 Note that you will need to tell the Arduino IDE that you have an M5Stick-C as there is no specific ATOM board type yet.
 Not to worry, the M5Stick-C setting works fine.
 In addition to Guido's excellent instructions you will need to do a few extra steps:

 You'll need some additional libraries.
-Use the Library Manager to install them, as detailed in Guido's readme.
+I have included them here or you can use the Library Manager to install them, as detailed in Guido's readme.
 You will need:

 Adafruit_NEO_Matrix